 Personas are a great way to figure out my user’s needs

 While personas are already quite an improvement for user-centered products, I still think they have a huge flaw: They focus on the wrong things and distract you!

-Building up on what the smart guys behind Inside Intercom have written about why Job Stories beat the format of User Stories, I want to apply to the format of personas.
-Conducting the corner stones of a ‘traditional’ persona (age, hobbies, family status, hopes & dreams) takes way too much time (or is purely based on imaginative stereotypes) and doesn’t give you any tangible entry points for figuring out around which problem your product should be built.
+Building upon what the smart guys behind Inside Intercom have written about why Job Stories beat the format of User Stories, I want to apply to the personas framework.
+Conducting the cornerstones of a ‘traditional’ persona (age, hobbies, family status, hopes & dreams) takes way too much time (or is purely based on imaginative stereotypes) and doesn’t give you any solid entry points for figuring out around which problem your product should solve.

 Instead, you start chasing constructed touch points in a user journey far off a users core problem (you’re able to solve).
-Instead, you should almost entirely focus on the context and core problem which will inevitably lead to a certain ‘job‘ people hire a product/workflow for.
+Instead, you should almost entirely focus on the context, and the central problem which will inevitably lead to a certain ‘job‘ people hire a product/workflow for.
 After figuring those two things out, the demographic data of your target group becomes highly irrelevant.

 If you want to apply a Persona-style approach at the beginning of your product discovery anyways, I’m a strong advocate of Proto-Personas.
 This format will keep your efforts focussed on demographics reduced to a minimum and will include some reality checks.

 We’ll just ask them what they want and how much they’re willing to pay for it

 While I can’t stand the iPhone comparison when it comes to user research (‘Steve Jobs never asked anybody, whether someone wants an iPhone), there’s a certain point in it: Users are not able to articulate the right solution to their problems.
 This is why you are a tasked with building products which serve their needs.
 But to get there, you have to entirely focus on problems and not potential solutions, when talking to users before even sketching a first wire frame.